pyromaniac14281/psychic-game/README.md

 ### Before You Begin

-1. Create a new GitHub repo called `Word Guess Game` or `Psychic-Game`, in accordance with the assignment you choose to complete.
+1. Create a new GitHub repo called `Psychic-Game`, in accordance with the assignment you choose to complete.
 Then, clone it to your computer.

 2. Inside your local git repository, create an `index.html`.